Vorlonsoft/AndroidRate/README.md

 Default options of the Rate Dialog are as below:

 1. Google Play launches when you press the positive button.
 Change via `AppRate#setStoreType(int)`, `AppRate#setStoreType(int, long)`, `AppRate#setStoreType(String...)` or `AppRate#setStoreType(Intent...)`.
-2. App is launched more than 10 days later than installation.
+2. App is launched 10 or more days later than installation.
 Change via `AppRate#setInstallDays(byte)`.
-3. App is launched more than 10 times.
+3. App is launched 10 or more times.
 Change via `AppRate#setLaunchTimes(byte)`.
-4. App is launched more than 1 day after neutral button clicked.
+4. App is launched 1 or more days after neutral button clicked.
 Change via `AppRate#setRemindInterval(byte)`.
 5. Each launch (the condition is satisfied if appLaunches % `param` == 0).
 Change via `AppRate#setRemindLaunchTimes(byte)`.
 6. App shows neutral dialog (Remind me later) by default.
 Change via `setShowLaterButton(boolean)`.
 7. Maximum number of the display of the dialog within a 365-day period is less than 3.
 Change via `AppRate#set365DayPeriodMaxNumberDialogLaunchTimes(short)`.